Das Jahr reflektieren: In drei Schritten Skip to content

 How to get through the Christmas season mindfully + FREE MINDFULNESS ADVENT CALENDAR TO DOWNLOAD

-Remember the year when the "Yay, Advent is here!" turned into a "Oh God, is it December again?
-As you get older, Christmas time often loses its magic - especially as responsibilities increase and t...
+Download the mindfulness advent calendar here as PDFDo you remember the year when the “Yay, Advent is here!” to a “Oh God, is it December again?” has become?
+As you get older, the Christmas season...

 Read more